blegas78/chaos/docs/TLOU2/README.md

 ## Menu setup:
 The menu must be set up in a particular way to that Chaos can navigate and enable/disable options.
 The last selected settings will persist, so you will need to make sure to back out of the menu in a proper way to that the persisted options are the ones that Chaos expects.

-The simple rule for chaos meaning is that the top-most option must be selected in every screen before backing out to a prior menu.
+The simple rule for chaos is that the top-most option must be hovered over in every menu screen before backing out to a prior menu.

 Press the Options button